Home

 |

 Iaido dates back to feudal Japan and appears to have been structured by Jinsuke Hayashizaki in the XVIth century.
 As Iaido has evolved over the years, two equally important elements of Iaido practice remain.
 One is the art of drawing the sword and cutting in a single move.
 The other is the correct etiquette and manners regarding the handling of swords as well as all aspects of behavior necessary for strict practice and intense study.
-The combination of the physical and philosophical aspects in Iaido greatly complement and enhanced Koyanis Sensei's Aikido practice.
-So soon after taking over as Chief Instructor in 2001, he added Iaido to the dojo curriculum.
+The combination of the physical and philosophical challenges in Iaido dynamically complemented and enhanced Kanai Sensei's style of Aikido.
+For this reason, Koyanis Sensei added Iaido to the dojo's curriculum soon after taking over as Chief Instructor in 2001.
 Two Rivers Aikikai is a member dojo of Kiyoikaze Iaido Federation, and teaches Muso Shinden Ryu Iaido under the direction of Claude Berthiaume Shihan who succeeded Mitsunari Kanai Shihan as Technical Director.

 Iaido is practiced in the form of katas (sequence of codified moves).
 Each class starts with warm up exercises consisting of a variety of drawing, cutting and sheathing of the sword.
 These are followed by a training session during which techniques are demonstrated by the instructor and performed as a group.
-Students will then practice on their own paying close attention to details of the individual movements under the instructor's supervision.
-To learn more about Iaido, its history and current practice refer to an interview with Mitsunari Kanai Sensei in November 2002.
+Students will then practice on their own paying close attention to details and precision of the individual movements under the instructor's supervision.
+To learn more about Iaido, its history and current practice please refer to an Interview with M. Kanai Sensei as a file (76k)

 If you have an interest in practicing Iaido in Portland, please come to our dojo to watch a class and ask questions.
 Please arrive at least 5 minutes before a scheduled Iaido class time so you can get situated without disrupting the class.
 Iaido is a challenge for mind and body and students take their practice very seriously at our dojo.
-We have formal classes three times a week with extra time for practice during open mat on Monday and Friday before Aikido class.
-Chief Instructor Koyanis Sensei is ranked nidan in Iaido.
-Assistant instructors Robert Fraley and Michael Boeder are shodan.
+We have formal classes twice a week on Mondays and Fridays at 6:00 p.m.
+Chief Instructor Koyanis Sensei is ranked godan in Iaido.
+Assistant instructor Michael Boeder is sandan.
+Click here to download our Monthly Payment Options for Iaido Classes as a file (124k).

 |